 WordPress began as a simple blogging platform in 2003 but it has since evolved into a multi-purpose CMS with thousands of plugins and themes.
 If you’re simply looking to build a blog, then you may end up paying for features and services you don’t need by choosing WordPress.
 Instead, you can use Ghost.

 Ghost is a NodeJS-based software dedicated to blogging.
-It is designed to be a simple and lightweight CMS.
+It is designed to be a simple and lightweight CMS for creating and monetizing sites with recurring subscriptions.
 In exchange for this simplicity, you’ll have to give up most of the flexibility that WordPress provides.
 That’s okay if you’re a blogger or a beginner looking to create a site that’s easy to create and manage.
+(Think: startups.)